Liftric/translationAPI/ROUTES.md

 The import routes should give back the diff.
 The web frontend should then do the crud calls.

-* import iOS strings file
+* import iOS strings file - not yet implemented
 * import android strings xml
-* import excel file
+* import excel file - not yet implemented

 ## Export

 * export to iOS strings file
 * export to android strings xml
-* export to excel file
+* export to excel file - not yet implemented